-What the proposal fails to take account of however, is the distinction between programmatic and explanatory definitions.
-If we have an adequate programmatic definition of the species level (Good luck!) then we can indeed offer programmatic definitions of individual species in the way indicated.
-But such programmatic definitions would not be competitors with the explanatory definitions provided by the relevant homeostatic property clusters (see section 1.1.2.).
-This is easy to see by reflecting on the fact that the programmatic definition "stuff which ...." (where .... specifies the role of gold in the periodic table of the elements) is not a competitor for the definition of gold as the element with atomic number 79.
+What the proposal fails to take into account, however, is the distinction between programmatic and explanatory definitions.
+If we have an adequate programmatic definition of the species level (good luck!), then we can indeed offer programmatic definitions of individual species in the way indicated.
+But such programmatic definitions would not be competitors with the explanatory definitions provided by the relevant homeostatic property clusters (see the section "Continuum of Definitions").
+This conclusion is easy to see by reflecting on the fact that the programmatic definition, "stuff that ..." (where the ellipses specifies the role of gold in the periodic table of the elements), is not a competitor for the definition of gold as the element with atomic number 79.

-2.4.
-Biological Species are Paradigmatic Natural Kinds (after all).
-A number of philosophers have argued that the taxonomic claims put forward by species-as-individuals theorists are better and more naturally put by claiming that biological species are historically delimited natural kinds (see, e.g., Kitcher 1984).
-I agree, of course, but the arguments presented here do more than indicate why this is a better or more natural way of making a formulating taxonomic claims.
+Biological Species are Paradigmatic Natural Kinds (After All)

+A number of philosophers have argued that the taxonomic claims put forward by species-as-individuals theorists are better and more naturally put by the claim that biological species are historically delimited natural kinds (see, e.g., Kitcher 1984).
+I agree, of course, but the arguments presented here do more than indicate why this is a better or more natural way of formulating taxonomic claims.

-In the first place, I have offered a general theory of the nature of natural kinds (the accommodation thesis) which affords a rebuttal to the more philosophical (and positivist) arguments against the thesis that species are natural kinds.
+In the first place, I have offered a general theory of the nature of natural kinds (the accommodation thesis) that affords a rebuttal to the more philosophical (and positivist) arguments against the thesis that species are natural kinds.
 It does more than that however.
-The category "natural kind" is itself a natural kind in metaphysics and epistemology, and the accommodation thesis is a thesis about its essential or explanatory definition.
-It follows from that definition that biological species are natural kinds, and not marginal examples either.
-Their homeostatic property cluster structure is perfectly ordinary for natural kinds, they are deeply important to the satisfaction of the accommodation demands of a very, very successful disciplinary matrix, and their departures from the positivists' conception of natural kinds are all essential to the accommodation which reference to them helps to achieve.
+The category natural kind is itself a natural kind in metaphysics and epistemology, and the accommodation thesis is a thesis about its essential or explanatory definition.
+It follows from this definition that biological species are natural kinds and not marginal examples either.
+Their homeostatic property cluster structure is perfectly ordinary for natural kinds; they are deeply important to the satisfaction of the accommodation demands of a very, very successful disciplinary matrix; and their departures from the positivists' conception of natural kinds are all essential to the accommodation that reference to them helps to achieve.

 In fact, just as philosophers have usually thought, biological species are paradigmatic natural kinds.
-The natural kinds which have unchanging definitions in terms of intrinsic necessary and sufficient conditions and are the subjects of eternal, ahistorical, exceptionless laws are an unrepresentative minority of natural kinds (perhaps a minority of zero).
-Every sort of practical or theoretical endeavor which engages with the world makes accommodation demands on the conceptual and classificatory resources it deploys.
-For very few (perhaps none) of these endeavors can those demands be met by the recognition of the sorts of kinds beloved by positivists.
-Instead, the sort of kinds (many of them homeostatic property cluster kinds) required for the inexact, messy and parochial sciences are the norm.
-Of these, biological species are entirely typical, indeed paradigmatic, examples.
+The natural kinds that have unchanging definitions in terms of intrinsic necessary and sufficient conditions and that are the subjects of eternal, ahistorical, exceptionless laws are an unrepresentative minority of natural kinds (perhaps even a minority of zero).
+Every sort of practical or theoretical endeavor that engages with the world makes accommodation demands on the conceptual and classificatory resources it deploys.
+Recognition of the sorts of kinds beloved by positivists can meet the demands for very few (perhaps none) of these endeavors.
+Instead, the sort of kinds (many of them homeostatic property cluster kinds) required for the inexact, messy, and parochial sciences are the norm.
+Of these kinds, biological species are entirely typical, indeed paradigmatic, examples.